Nessi-datatool/nessi/docs/monitoring.md

-# Nessi Monitoring Guide
+# nessi.dev Monitoring Guide

-This guide explains how to use Nessi's monitoring capabilities with Grafana and Prometheus.
+This guide explains how to use nessi.dev's monitoring capabilities with Grafana and Prometheus.

 ## Overview

-Nessi provides comprehensive monitoring through:
+nessi.dev provides comprehensive monitoring through:
 - Grafana dashboards for visualization
 - Prometheus for metrics collection
 - Custom metrics for table statistics